espressif/esp-idf/examples/openthread/ot_br/README.md

 ### Connect the commissioner to the border router

-Note that the target address `192.168.1.100` shall match the actual WiFi IP address of the device.
+Note that the target address `192.168.1.100` shall match the actual Wi-Fi IP address of the device. `49154` is a port number used by the OT commissioner.

 ``` bash
 $ commissioner-cli /usr/local/etc/commissioner/non-ccm-config.json